-Engaging with the community and ensure all stakeholders are informed, and have the opportunity to contribute to council's decision-making Engagements
+Engaging with the community and ensure all stakeholders are informed, and have the opportunity to contribute to council's decision-making

+Engagements

-Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Indicators Planned expenditure 2022-23 Responsible Department Community engagement Consulting and liaising with the community and interested stakeholders on issues affecting the City and neighbourhoods and to guide development of council initiatives and projects.
-Number of engagement events annually Base Budget Communications and Engagement Market Research Conducting surveys and research with the community to inform Council's service delivery priorities, understand and improve customer experience, guide project development and assist council to make the best decisions for the community.
-Survey responses Base Budget Communications and Engagement key events and programs per year
+Do an anaile la Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Service Delivery Delivered as Responsible Department Community engagement Consulting and liaising with the community and interested stakeholders on issues affecting the City and neighbourhoods and to guide development of council initiatives and projects.
+Engagement events Base Budget Communications and Engagement Market Research Survey responses Base Budget Communications Conducting surveys and research with the community to inform Council's service delivery priorities, understand and improve customer experience, guide project development and assist council to make the best decisions for the community. and Engagement